autopilotpattern/mysql/README.md

 ### Where to Store Data

-On Triton we have the bad-assness of ZFS so we don't need to mess around with data volumes.
+On Triton there's not need to use data volumes because the performance hit you normally take with overlay file systems in Linux doesn't happen with ZFS.

 ### Usage Against an Existing Database